sirixdb/sirixdb.github.io/docs/jsoniq-tutorial.md

 jn:load('mycol', (), io:ls('/path/to/your/json/directory', '\\.json$'))
 ```

-In order to query the contents we can simply open the database:x
+In order to query the contents we can open the database using the `jn:collection` function:

 ```xquery
 jn:collection('mycol')